Prostate cancer is the most common cancer among men, other than skin cancer.

 The pomegranate is native from Iran to the Himalayas in Northern India but has since been cultivated in many countries around the world.

 Pomegranates are a rich nutritional source of vitamins and minerals and are high in ellagic acid.
-Research suggests that ellagic acid slows the growth of tumor cells, and binds with cancer molecules to make them inactive.
+Research suggests that ellagic acid may impede the growth of tumor cells, and render cancer molecules inactive.

 Pomegranate juice has been shown to exhibit beneficial effects against prostate cancer cells in culture and animal studies.
 In one study, it was reported that ellagic acid, caffeic acid, luteolin, and punicic acid, found in pomegranate fruit, reduced the invasive potential of PC-3 cells.